-How to Write a Sales Letter That Wins Every TimeOctober 30th 2014 Sally Ormond how to write sales letters, sales letter, sales letter forumla, writing sales letters
+How to Write a Sales Letter That Wins Every TimeNovember 20th 2018 Sally Ormond direct mail, Direct marketing, sales letter

 OK, let’s start at the beginning.
-The title of this piece is a wee bit misleading because there is no single formula that will ensure every sales letter you write will be a success.
+The title of this piece is a wee bit misleading because no single formula will ensure every sales letter you write will be a success.

-So why did I start off with a big fat lie?
+So why did I start with a big fat lie?

 - Your audience